WAM Logo

 Letter from Nassau County Executive Thomas R. Suozzi

-A number of prominent international and local figures expressed their support of Brodsky and the 2004, 2005 and 2006 Marathons, including South Africa’s Archbishop Desmond Tutu, Illinois Senator Barack Obama, and perhaps most significantly, the UN Special Envoy for HIV/AIDS in Africa, Stephen Lewis, who wrote, “I wish you every triumphant success.
+A number of prominent international and local figures expressed their support of Brodsky and the 2004, 2005 and 2006 Marathons, including South Africa’s Archbishop Desmond Tutu, Then Illinois Senator, President Barack Obama, and perhaps most significantly, the UN Special Envoy for HIV/AIDS in Africa, Stephen Lewis, who wrote, “I wish you every triumphant success.
 There can be no objective on this planet more worthy than to overcome the pandemic of HIV/AIDS” (italics mine).

 Brodsky says: "I owe my life to the excellent medical care we have in America.
 While the future doctors of America, The American Medical Student Association (AMSA), cannot take credit for keeping me alive, they surely can take credit for keeping my story alive.